JoshuaSmeda/thehive_sla_monitor/README.md

 To do:

-Create a slack application to receive messages to your workspace Create a "echo" twimlet to playback a custom voice message when called by Twilio: https://www.twilio.com/labs/twimlets/echo Create a twilio account to receive calls / sms's
+Create a slack application to receive messages to your workspace <br>
+Create a "echo" twimlet to playback a custom voice message when called by Twilio: https://www.twilio.com/labs/twimlets/echo <br>
+Create a twilio account to receive calls / sms's

 1. Install Python Virtual Environment ```python3 -m venv env```